Suzanne HaaG

 Background

 Originally from Connecticut, Suzanne Haag received her early training at the School of the Hartford Ballet with notable instructors including Alla Osipenko, Franco De Vita, Raymond Lukens, and Kirk Peterson.
 She received her Bachelor of Science in Arts Administration and Dance at Butler University in Indianapolis before performing professionally with Nevada Ballet Theatre, Ballet Idaho, DROP Dance Collective, and the National Choreographers' Initiative.
 Suzanne retired after her 15th season with the Eugene Ballet (EB) in Eugene, OR.
 She had been a featured soloist in many works by EB Artistic Director Toni Pimble and guest choreographers including; Mauricio Wainrot, Jessica Lang, Amy Seiwert, Robbert Battle, Stephanie Martinez, and Septime Webre.
-Upon retiring from the stage in 2018, Suzanne was named the Resident Choreographer of Eugene Ballet.
+Suzanne was named the Resident Choreographer of Eugene Ballet in 2018 and Associate Artistic Director / Resident Choreographer in 2025 following the retirement of Eugene Ballet’s founding Artistic Director, Toni Pimble.

 Choreography